 But what really had an impact on me, was the Mr Olympia contest of 1975, which was held in Pretoria.
-I thoroughly enjoyed watching bodybuilding greats like Arnold Schwarzenegger, Franco Columbu, Reg Park and Frank Zane competing against one another.
+I saw bodybuilding greats like Arnold Schwarzenegger, Franco Columbu, Reg Park and Frank Zane competing against one another.

 Wow!
 One could but marvel at these guys, and what they achieved with their bodies.

 Shortly after witnessing that competition (as testimony to my connection to strength training exercise), I acquired the isometric device which Franco Columbu was endorsing at the time.
-Although today I consider it a useless 'gadget', at the time I'd become a true supporter of the health and fitness game.
+Although today I’d consider it a useless 'gadget' (which it was), at the time I'd become a true supporter of the health and fitness game.
 I began working out and experimenting with several training ideologies.